mozilla/pkipolicy/rootstore/policy.md

 ### 5.3 Intermediate Certificates ###

-All certificates that are capable of being used to issue new certificates, and which directly or transitively chain to a certificate included in Mozilla’s CA Certificate Program, MUST be operated in accordance with this policy and MUST either be technically constrained or be publicly disclosed and audited.
+All certificates that are capable of being used to issue new certificates and that directly or transitively chain to a CA certificate included in Mozilla’s CA Certificate Program MUST be operated in accordance with this policy and MUST either be technically constrained or be publicly disclosed and audited.

 A certificate is deemed as capable of being used to issue new certificates if it contains an [X.509v3 basicConstraints extension][5280-6.1.4] with the cA boolean set to true.

+A certificate is deemed to directly or transitively chain to a CA certificate included in Mozilla's CA Certificate Program if:
+(1)	the certificate's Issuer Distinguished Name matches (according to the name-matching algorithm specified in RFC 5280, section 7.1) the Subject Distinguished Name in a CA certificate or intermediate certificate that is in scope according to section 1.1 of this Policy, and
+(2)	the certificate is signed with a Private Key whose corresponding Public Key is encoded in the SubjectPublicKeyInfo of that CA certificate or intermediate certificate.

+Thus, these requirements also apply to so-called reissued/doppelganger CA certificates (roots and intermediates) and to cross-certificates.

 The term "subordinate CA" in this section refers to any organization or legal entity that is in possession or control of a certificate that is capable of being used to issue new certificates.

-These requirements include all cross-certificates which chain to a certificate that is included in Mozilla’s CA Certificate Program.

 Intermediate certificates created after January 1, 2019, with the exception of cross-certificates that share a private key with a corresponding root certificate: